meganp3tty/cs260/conflictTest.md

 This is a test file for conflict.
-I've changed it.
+I've changed it twice now.